 3 cups of chopped tomatoes or halved cherry tomatoes

 3 tbsp chopped fresh basil

 1 tsp of sea salt

-Grilled bread (optional)
+Grilled bread to serve (optional)

-In a bowl chop the tomatoes into bite-sized pieces.
 It can be as chunky or thinly sliced as you like.
 You can even use your food processor for this if you like yours to extra finely mixed up.

-Serve the grilled bread slices along side the tomato mixture.
+- Serve the grilled bread slices alongside the tomato mixture.